ddragosd-demo-org/openwhisk-alexa-demo/exercises/exercise-3/README.md

 ```

 ### Step 6
-Add method to return a comma seperated list of metrics.
+Add method to return a comma separated list of metrics.

 ```javascript
 /**